pokelinkapp/pokelink_translations/README.md

  - Fork the repository
  - Duplicate an existing folder, `en-GB` would be the best suggestion
  - Name your new language folder the two letter country language code from ISO-3166-2
+ - Edit the simple metadata in your language's specific index.js file.
  - Translate
  - ???
  - Profit